 List specific goals and measurable objectives for each year of the project.
-Provide baseline and method(s) of measurement.
-Applicants must explain plans to establish baseline in cases where it has not been defined.
+A baseline and method(s) of measurement are required for each objective.
+Applicants must explain plans to establish baseline and describe method(s) of measurement in cases where a baseline has not been defined.